Darwish-md/TryHackMe/WindowsEventLogs.md

 - `Wevtutil.exe` (command-line tool). - use /? to see the options on using the command util.
 - `Get-WinEvent` (PowerShell cmdlet). - replaces the `Get-EventLog` cmdlet.

+### XPath:
+XPath, XML Path Language in full, provides a standard syntax and semantics for addressing parts of an XML document and manipulating strings, numbers, and booleans.

+#### Examples of using XPath to filter events:
+- `Get-WinEvent -LogName Application -FilterXPath '*/System/'`
+- `Get-WinEvent -LogName Application -FilterXPath '*/EventData/'`
+- `Get-WinEvent -LogName Application -FilterXPath '*/System/EventID=101 and */System/Provider[@Name="WLMS"]'`
+- `Get-WinEvent -LogName Security -FilterXPath '*/EventData/Data[@Name="TargetUserName"]="System"'`

 ### Notes
 - To count how many objects were printed by PowerShell in the terminal, we can use `| measure-object`.
 - A cmdlet, pronounced "command-let," is a lightweight command used to perform a specific task or operation within the PowerShell environment.
 Cmdlets follow a consistent naming convention of verb-noun, where the verb describes the action to be performed and the noun describes the target or object on which the action is performed.
 - When working with large event logs, per Microsoft, it's inefficient to send objects down the pipeline to a Where-Object command.
 The use of the Get-WinEvent cmdlet's FilterHashtable parameter is recommended to filter event logs.
   > Example: This command `Get-WinEvent -LogName Application | Where-Object { $_.ProviderName -Match 'WLMS' }` can be replaced by `Get-WinEvent -FilterHashtable @{LogName='Application'; ProviderName='WLMS'}`
+- We can get help for cmdlets by `Get-Help`.
+- To access an evtx file in ps, we can use the -path argument like `Get-WinEvent -Path C:\Users\Administrator\Desktop\merged.evtx -FilterPath '*/System/EventID=400'`